pepkit/geofetch/README.md

 ## Tips

-* Set an environment variable for `$SRABAM` (where `.bam` files will live), and `geofetch` check to see if you have an already-converted bamfile there before issuing the command to download the `sra` file.
+* Set an environment variable for `$SRABAM` (where `.bam` files will live), and `geofetch` will check to see if you have an already-converted bamfile there before issuing the command to download the `sra` file.
 In this way, you can delete old `sra` files after conversion and not have to worry about re-downloading them.

 * The config template uses an environment variable `$SRARAW` for where `.sra` files will live.
 If you set this variable to the same place you instructed `sratoolkit` to download `sra` files, you won't have to tweak the config file.